 As Magda Gerber explains in Your Self-Confident Baby, “Sometimes you may give in to your child’s requests.
 At others your needs may take precedence.
 When you are clear about what you want, do communicate your wishes to your child in a clear way.
 You may avoid feeling anger stemming from self-sacrifice.”

 When parents perceive boundaries positively and then learn to provide them with confidence and ease, they notice that their children seldom react negatively, and when they do it’s not for more than a moment or two.
 Often, to our surprise, we can even sense our child’s appreciation beneath the grumbling.
 When our children’s reactions are strong and last longer, it’s usually because they have unconsciously (and brilliantly, in my view) created the opportunity to release some intense feelings they’ve been storing, or they’re overtired, or overly hungry, or didn’t really want to do whatever it was anyway and are seeking an “out”.

 Our boundaries are the gifts that help children feel protected, cared for, empowered.
 They create peace and nurture our parent-child bond, because they help to prevent us from yelling at or resenting our kids.
 Boundaries keep the air clear, so everyone in the family can breathe more deeply.
 They are essential for our children to feel free, genuinely happy.
 Kids with boundaries are trusted and always welcome guests and companions.
 If that’s not positive, I don’t know what is.

 “A positive goal to strive for when disciplining would be to raise children we not only love, but in whose company we love being.” – Magda Gerber, Dear Parent: Caring for Infants With Respect

-I share many more of the parenting words I’ve lived by in my new book: Elevating Child Care: A Guide to Respectful Parenting
+I share many more of the parenting words and ideas I’ve lived by in my new book, Elevating Child Care: A Guide to Respectful Parenting

 (Photo by Cristian Bortes on Flickr)